theforeman/theforeman.org/_posts/2018-05-02-load-balanced-smart-proxies-with-haproxy.md

 When calling `foreman-proxy-certs-generate`, we have to pass `--foreman-proxy-cname smartproxy.example.test` to add the load-balanced name as an accepted `subjectAltName` to the list of names in the generated certificates.
 This allows clients to connect to each member of the smartproxy cluster as `smartproxy.example.test`

 ### Preparing `custom-hiera.yaml`
-We need to configure Pulp to serve redirects in the streamer code to the name of the load-balancer, but this option is not exposed in the Installer.
+We need to configure Pulp to serve redirects in the streamer code to the name of the load-balancer, but this option is not exposed in the installer.
 Thus edit `/etc/foreman-installer/custom-hiera.yaml` and add the following line at the end:

 ```yaml
 pulp::lazy_redirect_host: smartproxy.example.test